 They never had another US hit and in the UK managed just one more: "Hello, How are You," which made #20 in 1968.

-The group recorded this song in London with producer Shel Talmy, who is famous for his work with The Who.
+The group recorded this song in London with producer Shel Talmy, who had previously worked with The Who and The Kinks.
+"They approached me via their then-manager," Talmy told Songfacts

 David Bowie did a popular cover on his 1973 album Pin Ups, and Peter Frampton recorded a version for his 1981 album Breaking All the Rules.
 The only artist to take it back to the charts is Gary Moore, who reached #26 UK with his 1987 rendition.